Alappuzha district: Festivals

 Chettikulangara Bharani is the most important festival in Alappuzha district.
 The festival is one among the important temple festivals of Kerala.
 A Chettikulagara Bhagavathi Temple, a temple dedicated to the Goddess Bhagavathi is about four kilometers from Mavelikkara and six kilometers from kayamkulam.
 The festival occurs on the Bharani asterism in February/March.
 The main rituals of the festival are the 'Kuthiyottam' and 'Kettukazcha'.
 The 'Kuthiyottam' features a procession of young boys who have observed rigorous ritual penance.
 Traditional drums, music and glittering ornamental parasols accompany this procession of boys who dance in a trance.

 The St. Andrew's Basilica, Arthunkal & St. Thomas Church, Thumpoly in Alappuzha District is noted for the annual feast, popularly known as Arthunkal Perunnal, Thumpoly Perunnal (perunnal means feast).
 The feast is held in December & January every year.

 'Chirappu Mahotsavam' is an important occasion at Mullakkal Rajarajeswari Temple in December.
-Christmas comes in between the festival and Alappuzha town is a really happening place at the time.
+Christmas comes in between the festival and Alappuzha town is a busy place at the time.
 The streets are full of wandering markets and entertainment ventures like circuses and exhibitions.
-The streets are crowded throughout the month and there is a 'Shiveli' or the magnificent display of nine Tuskers accompanied by the 'Chenda' and the 'Panchavadyam' music.
+The streets are crowded throughout the month and there is a 'Shiveli' or the display of nine Tuskers accompanied by the 'Chenda' and the 'Panchavadyam' music.

 Padanilam Sivarathri is another important religious event in Alappuzha district.
 This festival is held every year in the Padanilam Parabrahma Temple.
 The temple is situated in the small town of Padanilam.
 Padanilam is situated 'about 16 km from Mavelikkara town.